Vishnu: Dashavatara

-Apparent disagreements concerning the placement of either the Buddha or Balarama in the Dashavarara seems to occur from the Dashavarara list in the Shiva Purana (the only other list with ten avatars including Balarama in the Garuda Purana substitutes Vamana, not Buddha).
-Regardless, both versions of the Dashavarara have a scriptural basis in the canon of authentic Vedic literature (but not from the Garuda Purana Saroddhara).
+Apparent disagreements concerning the placement of either the Buddha or Balarama in the Dashavatara seems to occur from the Dashavatara list in the Shiva Purana (the only other list with ten avatars including Balarama in the Garuda Purana substitutes Vamana, not Buddha).
+Regardless, both versions of the Dashavatara have a scriptural basis in the canon of authentic Vedic literature (but not from the Garuda Purana Saroddhara).

 Perumal

-Perumal (பெருமாள்)—also known as Thirumal (திருமால்), or Mayon (as described in the Tamil scriptures)— was accepted as a manifestation of Vishnu during the process of the syncretism of South Indian deities into mainstream Hinduism.
-Mayon is indicated to be the deity associated with the mullai tiṇai (pastoral landscape) in the Tolkappiyam.
-Tamil Sangam literature (200 BCE to 500 CE) mentions Mayon or the "dark one" and as the Supreme deity who creates, sustains, and destroys the universe and was worshipped in the plains and mountains of Tamilakam.
-The verses of Paripadal describe the glory of Perumal in the most poetic of terms.
-Many Poems of the Paripadal consider Perumal as the Supreme god of Tamils.
-He is a popular Hindu deity among Tamilians in Tamil Nadu, as well among the Tamil diaspora.
-Revered by the Sri Vaishnava denomination of Hinduism, Perumal is venerated in popular tradition as Venkateshwara at Tirupati, and Sri Ranganathaswamy at Srirangam.
+Perumal (பெருமாள்)—also known as Thirumal (திருமால்), or Mayon (as described in the Tamil scriptures)— was accepted as a manifestation of Vishnu during syncretism of South Indian deities into mainstream Hinduism.
+Mayon is indicated in the Tolkappiyam to be the deity associated with the mullai tiṇai (pastoral landscape).
+Tamil Sangam literature (200 BCE to 500 CE) mentions Mayon or the "dark one" and as a supreme deity who creates, sustains, and destroys the universe, and who was worshipped in the plains and mountains of Tamilakam.
+The verses of Paripadal describe the glory of Perumal in poetic terms.
+Many poems of the Paripadal consider Perumal as a supreme god of Tamils.
+He is a popular Hindu deity among Tamils in Tamil Nadu, and in the Tamil diaspora.
+Revered by the Sri Vaishnava tradition, Perumal is venerated in popular tradition as Venkateshwara at Tirupati, and Sri Ranganathaswamy at Srirangam.